Human Defense Corps: Fictional group history

+On their first mission, the 1st Special Armoured Division are sent on a reconnaissance trip to the former Soviet satellite Bulgravia to support government troops who had encountered shapeshifting aliens with high firepower weaponry.
+They are attacked in the Forest of Galantz by vampiric aliens, who kill 66 members of the team.

-Two years later, after dreams of the Galatz Forest incident affect a number of soldiers who were not there, a seance held by HDC Head Chaplain Charlie Graham ascertains that the members of the Corps who were assumed killed in the incident are in Hell but not actually dead and the "vampires" they fought were actually demons.
-Interrogating Calcabrina, a captive demon from the incident, they discover a Bulgravian mage had made a deal for his village to be spared the ravages of civil war in exchange for 66 souls and the Human Defense Corps team had stumbled in and taken their place.
-The demon clan took them alive to feed on their energy - which is more powerful than the energy of the dead - as part of a plan to extend their power in Hell.
-Guided by Calcabrina, the Third Special Armoured Division invade Hell (code-named Trans-Dimensional Interactive Zone 4 - T-Zone 4) to recover the 66 Corps members.
-Kelly is supposed killed by the demon he killed two years before in Galatz Forest - but discovers he has demon blood in him as a result of the incident and cannot die and is now blood related to the demon clan.
-He claims the staff of the demon clan's leader Lord Scarmiglione in battle, takes his place and the Corps rescue the 66 men.
-The five men who are killed in the sortie now also have demon links and unspecified powers, with Kelly and the five forming a diplomatic link between Hell and Earth.
+Two years later, Charlie Graham ascertains that the members of the Corps who were assumed killed in the incident are alive in Hell and that the "vampires" they fought were actually demons.
+Interrogating the demon Calcabrina, the group discovers that a Bulgravian mage had made a deal for his village to be spared the ravages of civil war in exchange for 66 souls; the Human Defense Corps team had stumbled in and taken the place of the 66.
+Guided by Calcabrina, the Third Special Armoured Division invade Hell to recover the Corps members.
+Kelly is supposed killed by the demon he killed two years before in Galatz Forest, but discovers he has demonic blood as a result of the incident, making him immortal and related by blood to the demon clan.
+He claims the staff of the demon clan's leader Scarmiglione in battle, takes his place, and rescues the 66 men.
+Kelly and five other members who also gained demonic powers establish a diplomatic link with Hell.

 Project 7734

 Seven years later, Sam Lane covertly works on a program for the U.S government called Project 7734.
-He takes command of Squad K of the Human Defense Corps and moves the main base of Project 7734 to the home planet of another dimension.
+He takes command of Squad K of the Human Defense Corps and moves the main base of Project 7734 to a planet in another dimension.
 The Corps now has a new motto and insignia: "Ad Infernos et Retrorsum" (loosely meaning 'To Hell and Back') and technology designed to deal with Kryptonians.